 - Limit your social activities.
 Now, this one is the most important.
 Don’t neglect your friendships and family.
 However, find ways to spend quality time without spending a large quantity of money.
 Consider brunch or lunch outings instead of dinner, as they are significantly more affordable.
 You’ll also notice a big difference in the bill if you order an appetizer and one glass of wine versus an entree and two cocktails at dinner.

-- Order necessities online through Amazon or a similar company.
+- Order necessities online.
 Without going into a physical store, you are more likely to stick to the necessities.
+Or at least make a list of items you need before going into a store (such as the grocery store).

 - Choose the generic brand for household products you aren’t brand-loyal to, like toilet paper, paper towels, toothpaste, dish soap, etc.